 If you’ve got a birthday party to plan and the idea of all that cooking, decorating and cake making fills you with fear, this is the guide for you.
 If there’s one thing that car-crazy kids love more than a birthday party, it is, of course, a car-themed birthday party.
 Izzy from PassSmart.com knows this for a fact: she recently threw her 3-year-old son an unforgettable party and she’s here to share a few tips to help you to do the same.

 Get all their friends excited by getting the car theme out there from the get-go.
-You can buy car themed invitations from any stationary or card shop, but if you have a bit of spare time, making your own is simple.
+You can buy car-themed invitations from any stationery or card shop, but if you have a bit of spare time, making your own is simple.
 Cut out a car shape using some card and a simple template, and stick on some black card wheels and a little driver.
 Write on your message, and they’re ready for handing out in the playground.

 Get the kids involved by asking them to draw and stick the drivers on.
 They’ll have fun trying to draw their friends, and it’ll add a nice personal touch!

 There are so many different ways to decorate your house or party venue for a car-themed party.
 Use red, black and white if it’s a racing theme you’re going for, and consider hanging some flags from your front gate or draping them over the doors.